Tug of war at the 1904 Summer Olympics: Semifinals

-The losers were sent to the repechage, to play each other for the chance to play the loser of the final for second place.
+The losers were sent to the repechage to face each other: the winner would face the loser of the final for second place.

 Final

-The winner received the gold medal, while the loser had to play the winner of the repechage in the silver medal match.
+The winner received the gold medal, while the loser had to face the winner of the repechage in the silver medal match.

 Silver medal semifinal

-The winner of this match played the loser of the final for the silver medal.
+The winner of this match faced the loser of the final for the silver medal.

-Silver medal match
+Silver and bronze medal matches

-The New York team did not appear for the silver medal match, resulting in the silver medal being awarded to the Saint Louis No. 1 team.
+The New York team failed to appear for either the silver medal match or the bronze medal match: both matches were scratched, with the silver medal being awarded to the Saint Louis No. 1 team and the bronze medal being awarded to the Saint Louis No. 2 team.

-Bronze medal match

-The New York team also did not appear for the bronze medal match, resulting in the bronze medal being awarded to Saint Louis No. 2.

 Final standings

 Participating nations

 6 teams of 5, for a total of 30 athletes, competed.
 The host team had four teams, and two other nations each sent one.